genia2016/aptomy/README.md

 # aptomy
-## few bash scripts for the sequential and parrallel processing.
+## A few bash scripts for the sequential and parrallel processing.